userfrosting/UserFrosting/README.md

 Our theming system consists of a separate folder for each theme, which contains one or more HTML template files and a theme stylesheet, `css/theme.css`.
 This stylesheet is imported into the public folder via a special route.
 The default theme is "default", and other themes work by overriding this content.
 UF will by default look in the "default" theme for template files if if cannot find them in the current theme.

 Menus should be automatically built based on a users' permissions.
 So, a menu item should show up if and only if a user has permission to access that item.

+If you want to completely change the *content* of a page for a particular group, you should make a completely new page and then set permissions appropriately.
+If you just want to change the *layout and style* of a page, then you should use a theme on top of an existing page.

 ### Plugins

 We need a plugin system that is easily extendable, and exposes the Slim `$app` instance to the plugin developer.
 It should also allow the developer to modify the user's environment.